rafaelabdm/rafaelabdm/README.md

 <h1 align="left">Hi 👋, I'm Rafaela Bustamante</h1>

 ### About Me
 I completed the Common Core program at 42 São Paulo in Dec/2023.
-This journey gave me a solid knowledge base at the fundamentals of software engineering and programming;
+This journey gave me a solid base/low level knowledge at the fundamentals of software engineering and programming;
 I'm currently working with Web Develpment using Python/Django and learning about AWS Services on my free time.
 I love movies, games, soccer and programming, so please feel free to ask me about this topics anytime! 😊

 ##